fbpx

 One system is not superior to the other—they simply have different perspectives and scopes.
 Each system has its place.
 Conventional medicine, better sanitation, and improved nutrition are the collective reasons our children are far more likely to live through childhood now versus a hundred years ago.
 It’s also the reason women typically survive childbirth and why we survive inflamed appendices, childhood kidney infections, and other formerly fatal ailments.

-Stick with the program
+Stick With the Program

 As you can see from Marcus’s story, this transformation doesn’t happen overnight.
 We slowly and methodically work to rebalance the overriding inflammation in these kids.
 That’s what we’ll explore in Part Two of this series on Genetics and Epigenetics.